Naturhistoriska/Georg/README.md

 Georg is a web application for georeferencing natural history collections.

-The development of Georg funded through the [Swedish Taxonomy Initiative](https://www.artdatabanken.se/en/verksamhet/svenska-artprojektet/) and [SYNTHESYS+](https://www.synthesys.info).
+The development of Georg is funded through the [Swedish Taxonomy Initiative](https://www.artdatabanken.se/en/verksamhet/svenska-artprojektet/) and [SYNTHESYS+](https://www.synthesys.info).

 ## Prerequisites